IntuitionLabs

 }

-and status.
+The above JSON (illustrative) requests to change Dr. Smith's primary specialty to Cardiology.
+The API would respond with a change_request_id and status.
 This request would then appear in Network for approval if required.
 If auto-approved, the change might be applied immediately and the status would eventually be updated to SUCCESS.
-The Network API allows checking the status of a change request by ID (GET /change_requests/{id}
+The Network API allows checking the status of a change request by ID (GET /change_requests/{id}) and even listing pending change requests.
+This mechanism ensures data quality by involving data stewards when needed, even for API-driven changes ([38]) ([39]).

 Bulk Data Export and Integration

 Veeva Network is often used as a central hub of customer data that needs to flow into other systems (like CRM, data lakes, etc.).
 The Network API supports bulk export jobs via a concept of Subscriptions.
 In Network, you can define target subscriptions that, for example, export all HCPs matching certain criteria to a file (CSV) on an FTP.
-Through the API, you can initiate these export jobs and retrieve the results programmatically (About the Network API).
+Through the API, you can initiate these export jobs and retrieve the results programmatically ([40]).
 The sequence might be: call an endpoint to run a subscription job, poll for job completion, then download the exported file (which could be obtained via API or from a secure FTP location configured in Network).
 This allows full automation of data extract processes.
 There are corresponding API calls for third-party source subscriptions (bringing data into Network in bulk).
-For instance, if a company has a data feed of physicians from a vendor, an integration can use the API to send that file into Network (often via an FTP drop and then triggering a load job via API) (About the Network API).
+For instance, if a company has a data feed of physicians from a vendor, an integration can use the API to send that file into Network (often via an FTP drop and then triggering a load job via API) ([41]).

 Network's design acknowledges that some integrations will use file-based transfer for large volumes (hence the FTP/subscription approach), whereas others will use real-time APIs for incremental updates.
 The API covers both: real-time CRUD/Match, and asynchronous bulk jobs.